- API fetch

 }

-- Use a computed property when the value feels like a property (i.e., it's cheap to compute and behaves like a field).
+- Use a computed property when accessing a value that feels like a field—lightweight and derived from internal state.

-- Use a function when the computation involves side effects, requires parameters, or is expensive.
+- Use a function when computation needs parameters, involves side effects, or is performance-intensive.

 var isLoggedIn: Bool {